ravsau/aws-cloud-cost-management/README.md

 for the workload.

 ## BEST PRACTICES FOR COST OPTIMIZATION ( According to the AWS Cost Optimization Playbook, Jan 2018)
-• Defne and enforce cost allocation tagging.
-Tagging enables the assignment of custom metadata to instances,images, and other resources.
+• __Defne and enforce cost allocation tagging__ Tagging enables the assignment of custom metadata to instances,images, and other resources.
 For example, resources can be categorized by owner, purpose, or environment, helpingto organize them and assign cost accountability.
 Tagging taxonomy and enforcement should be determined as early as possible in the adoption for cloud services.\
-• Use efective account structures.
+• __Use efective account structures__.
 For many organizations,a consolidated billing strategy where all AWS accounts are paid through one master account facilitates simplifed payments, maximizes volume discounts, and makes it possible to share Reserved Instance benefts across linked accounts.
 AWS Organizations enables the creation of groups of AWS accounts, with central policy management and consolidated billing.\
-• Defne and use metrics.
-Set targets and review progress against them at a set cadence.\
+• __Defne and use metrics__ Set targets and review progress against them at a set cadence.\
-• Enable teams to architect for cost.
-Employ training, visualization of progress goals, and balance of incentives.\
+• __Enable teams to architect for cost__: Employ training, visualization of progress goals, and balance of incentives.\
-• Assign optimization responsibility to cloud center of excellence (CCoE).
+• __Assign optimization responsibility to cloud center of excellence (CCoE)__.
 A CCoE is charged with overseeing the quality and cost-efectiveness of cloud transformation eforts.
 It can start small and evolve with the organization’s needs.Having one locus of responsibility for cloud excellence can drive greater cost and value optimization.

 ### AWS Cost Optimization Playbook ( Jan 2018)
 https://d1.awsstatic.com/pricing/AWS_CO_Playbook_Final.pdf